surgeventures/merge-gatekeeper/README.md

 ![Branch protection example](/assets/images/branch-protection-example.png)

-We are looking to add a few more features, such as extra signoff from non-coder, label based check, etc.
+We are looking to add a few more features, such as extra signoff from non-coder, label based check etc.

 <sup><sub>NOTE:
 <sup>(\*1)</sup> There are some other hacks, such as using an empty job with the same name to override the status, but those solutions do not provide the flexible control we are after.</sub></sup>